brihernandez/GunTurrets/README.md

 # Gun Turrets
-Starting point for turrets that can be mounted on arbitrary things.
-This only includes the rotation of turrets, and none of the weapon system functionality.
+Starting point for turrets that can be mounted on objects that move and can be at any arbitrary rotation.
+This only project specifically works out the rotation of turrets.
+You're meant to provide your own weapon systems and to pass aim points to the turret on your own.

 Built in **Unity 5.6.4**.